For many of us, a deluxe Caribbean villa is the dream winter vacation.

 The Crane Villas are also close to the Crane Resort, which has 1- and 2-bedroom suites.

-Crane Beach – which is stunningly beautiful with powder-soft sand – is reached via a long staircase leading down from the hotel’s dramatic cliffside perch or glass-front beach elevator.
+And you get to hang out on Crane Beach, which is stunningly beautiful with powder-soft sand.
+It’s reached via a long staircase leading down from the hotel’s dramatic cliffside perch or glass-front beach elevator.

 No review of Barbados villa rentals would be complete without at least mention of the Villa at Sandy Lane.